 When your period makes a regular appearance every few weeks — on average, menstrual cycles range from

-If you know pregnancy and parenthood aren’t right for you right now (or ever) and live in a state that bans abortion after 6 weeks, these extra days of uncertainty can mean the difference between getting an abortion and not getting one, unless you have the funds and time to travel out of state.
+Maybe you know pregnancy and parenthood aren’t right for you right now (or ever), but you also live in a state that bans abortion after 6 weeks.
+These extra days of uncertainty can mean the difference between getting an abortion and not getting one unless you’re able to travel.

 The name “morning sickness” isn’t entirely accurate, since pregnancy-related nausea can occur at any time of day.

 Morning sickness doesn’t always involve vomiting, either.
 It’s pretty common to simply feel nauseous.

 Two-thirds of the participants reported having symptoms 11 to 20 days after ovulation.
 About 5 percent of the participants noticed symptoms even earlier.

 In all, 94.1 percent of the participants experienced at least some nausea and vomiting.

 Again, ovulation happens around the middle of your cycle, so if you have a 28-day cycle, you may start to notice some nausea around the time you miss your period.